Recovery

 How to Start a Meditation Practice

-For many in the recovery community, developing a spiritual life has been an absolute necessity to find some peace and sanity.
-Most of us have found that once we put down the drink, drugs, or behavior that’s been holding us back, we are in desperate...
+For many in the recovery community, developing a spiritual life with a meditation practice has been an absolute necessity to find some peace and sanity.
+Most of us have found that once we put down the drink, drugs, or behavior that’s been holding us back,...

 Recovery